A Model-Consistent Data-Driven Computational Strategy for PDE Joint Inversion Problems

-We can now perform joint inversion of $f$ and $g$ from given noisy data $\{u_h^\delta\}$, $\delta$ indicates the level of random noise in the data, with the learned relation $\cN_{\wh\theta}$.
-We perform the reconstruction with the classical model-based iterative inversion framework where we purse the reconstruction by minimizing the mismatch between measured data and the model predictions.
-Instead of using the learned relation between $f$ and $g$ as a hard constraint in the inversion process, we use it as a guidance of the reconstruction.
-We start with the initial solution where we force the relation $\cN_{\wh \theta}$ exactly in the reconstruction.
-That is, we reconstruct $(\wh f, g:=\cN_{\wh \theta}(\wh f))$ with $\wh f$ given by
+We can now perform joint inversion of $f$ and $g$ from given noisy data $\{u_h^\delta\}$, where $\delta$ indicates the level of random noise in the data, with the learned relation $\wt\cN_{\wh\theta} = \cF^{-1}\circ\cN_{\wh\theta}\circ \cF$.
+We perform the reconstruction with the classical model-based iterative inversion framework, where we pursue the reconstruction by minimizing the mismatch between measured data and the model predictions.
+Instead of using the learned relation between $f$ and $g$ as a hard constraint in the inversion process, we use it as a guide for the reconstruction.
+We start with the initial solution where we force the relation $\wt\cN_{\wh \theta}$ exactly in the reconstruction.
+That is, we reconstruct $(\wh f_0, \wh g_0:=\wt\cN_{\wh \theta}(\wh f_0))$ with $\wh f_0$ given by

 We then reconstruct a sequence of $(\wh f_j, \wh g_j)$ by solving

 where

 We summarize the process in Algorithm~\ref{ALG:JointInv}.